QubesOS/qubes-doc/user/troubleshooting/vpn-troubleshooting.md

 ## Tips

-* Check the VPN service's log in the VPN VM by running:
+* If using qubes-vpn, check the VPN service's log in the VPN VM by running:
     ~~~
     sudo journalctl -u qubes-vpn-handler
     ~~~